Mayor Jose “Pepe” Diaz

 Throughout his tenure, he committed himself to being an engaged public servant, which garnered him the Hispanic Leadership Award.
 In addition, he spearheaded the "Seniors Never Alone" program, which ensures that enrolled seniors receive a call at least twice a week so they wouldn't feel alone and help support them emotionally which is operated by the Switchboard of Miami, Inc. Mayor Diaz was a strong advocate for the safety of our children by creating the "child safety zone," prohibiting registered sex offenders from loitering in places typically frequented by children.
 He also advocated for harsher penalties for those convicted of human and sex trafficking, particularly involving minors.
 Also, he supported the Safe Harbor Act, which provides safe houses and treatments for young trafficking victims.

 From 2002 - 2023, Mayor Diaz served as County Commissioner for District 12, which includes the cities of Doral, Hialeah, Hialeah Gardens, Medley, Sweetwater, Virginia Gardens, and a large portion of unincorporated Miami-Dade County.
 He was first elected as commissioner in September 2002.
 He also served as the Vice-Chairman of the Miami-Dade Board of County Commissioners from 2009-2010.
-Commissioner Diaz also served in various capacities on on practically in every County committee of the County Commission throughout his tenure.
+Commissioner Diaz also served in various capacities on practically in every County committee of the County Commission throughout his tenure.
 As a proud and die-hard member of the Marine Corps, Mayor Diaz proudly chaired the Military Affairs Board.

 When three severe hurricanes struck the County, Diaz sprung into action to immediately offer assistance by organizing relief efforts, collecting supplies, and procuring funding.
 He also championed community engagement by hosting hundreds of free events for families across our county.